Muneer44/CloudHoneynet/README.md

 </details>

-### ↑ Toggle for Environment Setup, SIEM Configuration, KQL Queries, NIST-IR Utilization, and other details
+### ↑ Toggle for Environment Setup, SIEM Configuration, KQL Queries, NIST-IR Utilization, and Other Details

 ---